Nutritious Eating Tips For Ramadan

 Consider Healthful Cooking Methods

-Some traditional Ramadan foods like samosas, egg rolls, and pakoras can be fried and greasy.
-These foods can be enjoyed occasionally or in moderation throughout the month.
-But, some healthy ways to prepare these traditional foods without frying them in oil everyday can be to bake or use an air fryer instead.
 Additionally, flavoring your meals with fresh herbs, spices, ginger, and other aromatic veggies can be a healthier choice compared to using excess table salt.
-You can also use various other cooking methods like grilling, roasting, and braising to prepare your meals!
+You can also try different cooking methods like grilling, roasting, and braising to prepare your meals

 Meal Ideas